-- The majority of fundraising activities are free from sugary drinks. - Students actively participate in promoting Go the H2O. - Staff are actively encouraged to have less sugary drinks in their class/staffroom. - School has embedded a water-only policy.
+- The majority of fundraising activities are free from sugary drinks. - Students actively participate in promoting Go the H2O. - · Staff are actively encouraged to have less sugary drinks in their class/staffroom.

 Silver level 2 achieved

 The school has nutrition/water-only policy with guidelines and procedures ensuring that water and plain reduced fat milk are the only drinks permitted at school and school events, including rewards, celebrations, sporting fixtures and fundraising.